-Betsy Ross House, 239 Arch Street: The Betsy Ross House has reopened to visitors effective January 4, 2021.
-Operating hours will be 10 a.m. to 5 p.m.
+Betsy Ross House, 239 Arch Street: The Betsy Ross House is open to visitors Thursday through Monday, 10 a.m. to 5 p.m.
 Pricing is $7 for adults and $6 for students, military, seniors, children.

 Guests will be admitted to the courtyard in reduced numbers to allow for social distancing.
 While in the courtyard, visitors will meet Betsy Ross, who will be wearing a mask, of course.
 Betsy will tell her fascinating life story twice each hour.